-I can’t leave it off as it’s impressive in every way, but really it’s the changing of the guard experience that thrills the kids.
+I can’t leave Buckingham Palace off the list.
+While it’s another of London’s most popular tourist attraction it’s also impressive in every way.
+The changing of the guard still thrills kids and adults alike.
 There is something about the pomp and splendor that has all of the watchers straightening their backs and standing to attention.
-It can get very busy, though, so be prepared to put little ones on your shoulders.
+It can be very crowded, though, at peak times of the year, so be prepared to put little ones on your shoulders.

 A Note on Transportation: You can get to London easily on most major carriers.
 And it’s well worth checking out budget airline Norwegian, which flies into London Gatwick.
 There is easy public transport to get to central London from both Heathrow and Gatwick and of course you can use the tube (the London Underground) to get around town.

-This blog is part of Weekend Travel Inspiration.
+This blog was part of Weekend Travel Inspiration.
 Visit our partners: